 With movement and dappled curiosity, Yael Izrai’s art practice is both confrontational and feminine.
 Her rhapsodic prints and sculptures show the work of a musically attuned visual artist: hands in position to play piano chords dance across many of her pieces posing a recurrent theme of musicality and song.
-Using her multimedia talents to depict her musings and reflections on the earth and its people, Izrai plays with different mediums, textures and modalities to find what matches her mood and that of which she intends to portray.
+Using her multimedia talents to depict her musings and reflections on the earth and its people, Izrai plays with different mediums, textures, and modalities to find what matches her mood and that of which she intends to portray.
 Through the use of layering Izrai pushes the boundaries of two-dimensional perception bringing volume and three-dimensionality to her pieces–a practice informed by her prior work in ceramics.